ganrad/oci-ai-services/oci-ai-ad-uad/README.md

       ![alt tag](./images/section-3-3-2.png)

-      A *Project* resource in OCI Anomaly Detection Service serves as a container for storing resources such as *Data Assets* and *Models*.
+      A *Project* resource in OCI Anomaly Detection Service serves as a container for storing resources such as *Data Assets*, *Models* and *Async Jobs*.

       Click on the **Create Project** button to create a new *Project*.
-Give your project a name and a description and then click on **Create**.
+Give the new project a name and a description and then click on **Create**.
 The project will get created and be listed in the **Projects** page as shown in the screenshot below.

       ![alt tag](./images/section-3-3-3.png)